 Me: (gulp) “Wait a minute!”
 While on the phone, I then rotated the image 90 degrees on my screen (as you see it now; his photo had it sideways).
 “Oh (yelp or expletive)!
 Now I see what you’re saying!”

 It’s the body points – one’s on the “wrong” side!

 A small matter of aesthetics, I suppose (I prefer this original “Knutsen-style” arrangement to the later common version, myself) – but to Dyer geeks (the entire small handful of us), a true “missing link.”

 Here it is compared to the later version:

 My theory is that they had just been created (pre-September, 1908, so a woodcut could be prepared for that month’s Cadenza issue) – likely designed by the Larson brothers – but then were quickly re-vamped into the design we’re familiar with.
-The answer could have been a simple aesthetic change of heart, but my gut tells me it was tied up in the whole complex Knutsen-Dyer relationship (a mystery which continues to slowly unravel).
+The answer could have been a simple aesthetic change of heart, but my gut tells me it was tied up in the whole complex Knutsen-Dyer relationship (a mystery that continues to slowly unravel).
 Specifically, Knutsen had recently switched his harp guitar design to his “lower bass point” shape, along with the occasional “double point” specimen – which featured two flared body points that were “kitty-corner.”